Authors of section

 Definition

 The Le Fort II fracture is also referred to as a pyramidal fracture.
-It commonly extends from the pterygoid plate through the maxilla, through the nasal orbital ethmoid area, and nasofrontal bone.
+It commonly extends from the pterygoid plates obliquely through the maxilla, crossing the orbital rims, through the nasal skeleton and naso-orbital ethmoid area.
+Low fractures centrally involve the nasal skeleton, and higher fractures separate the entire nasofrontal area.
+CSF leak and brain injury from the contusion frequently accompany this type of injury.

-Patients with Le Fort II injuries are often admitted to hospital unconscious and intubated.
-Special attention has to be paid to foreign bodies such as teeth or tooth fragments obstructing the airways.
+Patients with Le Fort II injuries are often admitted to the hospital in an unconscious state and are often intubated.
+Special attention must be paid to foreign bodies such as teeth or tooth fragments obstructing the airways.

-Severe bleeding and/or CSF leakage may accompany Le Fort fractures and affect the treatment and outcome.
+Severe bleeding and CSF leakage may accompany Le Fort II and III fractures and affect the treatment and outcome.

 It should be recognized that Le Fort II fractures involve the orbit.
 Basic assessment of visual acuity is mandatory in the conscious patient.
-In the unconscious patient the swinging-flashlight test can be helpful to give evidence to or exclude afferent pupillary defects (Marcus Gunn Pupil).
+In the unconscious patient, the swinging-flashlight test can give evidence of or exclude afferent pupillary defects (Marcus Gunn pupil).

-When assessing Le Fort fractures it is important to ascertain the patient’s premorbid occlusion.
+When assessing Le Fort fractures, it is crucial to ascertain the patient’s premorbid occlusion.

 Le Fort II fracture